vdelanno/convida/assets/txt-en.md

 ¿Does drinking alcohol, methanol, ethanol or bleach prevent or cure COVID-19?
 No. Methanol, ethanol (medical alcohol to disinfect) and bleach are toxic.
 These substances are only to disinfect objects or surfaces, but never to be drunk, it could be fatal.

-¿Does drinking alcoholic beverage can prevent COVID-19?
+¿Does drinking alcoholic beverages can prevent COVID-19?
 No. Drinking alcoholic beverages does not prevent COVID-19.

 ¿Does vaporizing eucalyptus prevent COVID-19?